geoserver/geoserver-history/doc/en/user/source/tutorials/image_mosaic_plugin/imagemosaic.rst

 -------------------

 The mosaic configuration file is used to store some configuration parameters to control the ImageMosaic plugin.
 It is created as part of the mosac creation and usually do not require manual editing.
-Here below we are describing all the various elements for this file.
+The table below describes the various elements in this configuration file.

 .. list-table::
    :widths: 15 5 80